tkn-tub/pogona/docs/getting_started/visual_debugging.rst

     Blender Screenshot: Tubes shown at their interconnection point with transparent Principled BSDF materials.
     There is not material applied to the particles themselves yet.

-Finally, select your single particle (not the Pogona Molecules Visualization with the instanced praticles) and give it a new material.
+Finally, select your single particle (not the Pogona Molecules Visualization with the instanced particles) and give it a new material.
 Add a new Attribute node, set its Type to Geometry and its Name to ``object_id``.
 As a precaution for at some point having more than 2 objects, add a MapRange node and change its From Max value to the number of possible objects minus 1.
 Then connect its input to the Attribute's Fac output (since ``object_id`` is 1-dimensional) and route its output through a ColorRamp into the Base Color input of the Principled BSDF node (and optionally into the Emission input).